Security-Onion-Solutions/securityonion-docs/kibana.rst

 Dashboards
 ----------

 We've included the old 16.04 dashboards in case you have any old 16.04 data.
 The new Security Onion 2 dashboards are all named with the ``Security Onion`` prefix and they should be used for any new data going forward.
-Please note that the layout and workflow of these dashboards has changed since 16.04.
-The log panel is no longer included at the bottom of every dashboard as this was causing performance problems for many deployments.
-If you need to access the raw logs, you can either pivot to the ``Indicator`` dashboard or you can pin your query and then pivot to the ``Discover`` tab.

 Pivoting
 --------